griptape-ai/griptape-trade-school/docs/courses/chatbot-rulesets/07_manners_maketh_the_bot.md

 <iframe src="https://www.youtube.com/embed/AXLWIIS8yTw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+!!! tip
+    There is a change worth noting since the recording of this video.

+    Agent Output has changed from:

+    `agent_response.output_task.output.value` to `agent_response.output_task.output.value`.

+    This change is reflected in the code in the course, but not in the video at this time.

 This course covers two topics:

 - Adding manners